TheSebitzu/LeetCode/README.md

 Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)

 # Disclaimer
-I will be using python3 and will not care about memory and time because it varies too much
+I will be using python3 and will use recommended complexity

 <!---LeetCode Topics Start-->
 # LeetCode Topics